Hieu0963/rice-disease-detector-app/README.md

 ## 🎓 Project & Author Information

-This project is a Graduation Thesis from the Faculty of Advanced Education, majoring in Computer Engineering & Technology, at **Ho Chi Minh City University of Technology and Education (HCMUTE)**.
+This project is a Graduation Thesis from the Faculty of Advanced Education, majoring in Computer Engineering & Technology, at **Ho Chi Minh City University of Technology and Engineering (HCM-UTE)**.

 * **Student Developers:** Trinh Le Minh Hieu and Huynh Tan Phat.
 * **Advisor:** PhD.
 Huynh The Thien.